-Every 10 years, after the U.S. Census, the City of Oakland and Oakland Unified School District must re-establish boundaries for City Council and School Board Member Districts.
+Every 10 years, after the U.S. Census, the City of Oakland and Oakland Unified School District must re-establish boundaries for City Council and School Board of Directors districts.
 Beginning in 2020, a 15-member independent Redistricting Commission made up entirely of community members will set those boundaries.
 The Redistricting Commission will have 13-voting and two-alternate members.

 The Redistricting Commission will receive training from City staff and approve of any outside professional consultants that will assist them in the redistricting process.
 The Commission’s deadline to approve the final boundary maps is December 31, 2021.

-In July 2020, the Screening Panel will review all applications that meet the eligibility requirements to serve on the Redistricting Commission.
-By early-August 2020, the Screening Panel will narrow the list to 30 applicants that the Panel recommends to serve on the Redistricting Commission.
-The list must contain at least two candidates from each existing district.
+The Screening Panel reviewed all applications that met the eligibility requirements to serve on the Redistricting Commission and invited 40 applicants to interview with the Screening Panel.
+On July 16, 2020, the Screening Panel nominated 30 applicants to advance in the selection process.
+The 30 person applicant pool contained at least two candidates from each existing district.